Jorezzz/pygrb_lc/README.md

 ```
 ## Furie transformations

-Furie transformation is performed by FurieTransformation class.
+Furie transformation is performed by FurieLightCurve class.
 It requires LightCurve object as an argument
 ```python
 from pygrb_lc.furie import FurieLightCurve